Shares erase new year gains, gold, oil soar on U.S. and Iran trade threats

 “In general, this supports holding a diversified portfolio.”

-MSCI’s All-Country World Index .MIWD00000PUS, which tracks shares in 47 countries, was down 0.43%, erasing all its new year gains in its biggest two-day fall since early December.
+MSCI’s All-Country World Index, which tracks shares in 47 countries, was down 0.43%, erasing all its new year gains in its biggest two-day fall since early December.

 Chinese shares, which had opened in the red, reversed their losses, as did Australian shares which ended the day flat.
 Hong Kong's Hang Seng index .HSI lost 0.8%.